fcarvalhopacheco/HOW2/CONTRIBUTING.md

     ```sh
     $ git checkout -b 'ri/fix-bug-x'
     ```

 > You will be automatically switched to that branch (ri/fix-bug-x). your current directory will be something like: ~/path/to/your/forked_reposiroty(ri/fix-bug-x)

 7. Make your changes in the the file

 8. Added the changes to git

     ```sh
     $ git add
     ```

 9. Commit on your file.
-Remember to never commit to master.
+Remember to never commit to **master**.
 The command git status will tell you what branch you are on.
 I recommend putting the git branch in your command prompt, so that you will always know what branch you are on.
 So make sure your are on the correct branch

     ```sh
     $ git commit -am ' xxx xxx xxx xxx xxx '
     ```

 8. Push your changes to **YOUR** remote forked repository

     ```sh